-Directed by Darren Aronofsky, Black Swan follows shy ballet dancer Nina along her path to success in the demanding world of professional ballet.
+Directed by Darren Aronofsky, Black Swan follows the shy ballet dancer Nina on her path to success in the demanding world of professional ballet.
 Black Swan can be considered a companion piece to the director’s previous movie, The Wrestler, which also describes the ups and downs of a troubled person working in a lesser-known field in the performing arts: professional wrestling.
 Although both movies explore similar themes (i.e. sacrificing one’s self for the good of the performance), the world in which Nina evolves and the obstacles she must endure are diametrically opposed to those of The Wrestler.
 Randy “The Ram” Robinson is a blue-collar guy living in a blue-collar town and must cope with the physical pain caused by his blue-collar lifestyle.
 Nina, on the other hand, performs in the refined world of ballet and her struggles are psychological, emotional and even spiritual.

 I often point out that great works of art can be interpreted in numerous ways, depending on the knowledge and experiences of each viewer.
 This movie is no exception … there are indeed numerous ways to interpret the plot of the movie.
 Through the use of meanings and symbols, however, the movie clearly alludes to many issues previously discussed on The Vigilant Citizen: the dark and occult side of fame, duality, trauma-based mind control, the forced creation of an alter persona and more.
 The main character, Nina, goes through a metaphysical change – by getting in touch with her “dark side” – in order to become a better performer.
 This change is imposed on Nina by her “handler”, in this case, her ballet director.
 The movie uses subtle references to trauma-based mind control to explain the creation of an independent alter-person in Nina’s psyche.